-Have you ever experienced toxic shame and wondered how you can overcome it?
+Have you ever encountered toxic shame in your practice as a coach – and wondered how you can help your client overcome it?

 Exploring The Roots of Shame